USS STERETT DDG 104

 January 6, 2012 The guided-missile destroyer pulled into Port Klang, Malaysia, for a six-day port visit.

-February 12, The Sterett participated in an annual exercise Stakenet, in the Arabian Gulf, along with USS John Paul Jones (DDG 53), USS Typhoon (PC 5), USS Chinook (PC 9), HMS Argyll (F231), KNS Al Nokhetna and KNS Maskan, Feb.
+February 12, The Sterett participated in an annual exercise Stakenet, in the Arabian Gulf, along with USS John Paul Jones (DDG 53), USS Typhoon (PC 5), USS Chinook (PC 9), HMS Argyll (F231), KNS Al Nokhetna and KNS Maskan, from Feb.
 5-9.

 March 13, USS Sterett pulled into Khalifa Bin Salman Port at Hidd for a four-day visit to the Kingdom of Bahrain.